-Flooing first to my flat to pick up the rucksack with Dad's enchanted record player and 45's and then to Remus', we entered the room concealed by an invisibility spell before the sun set.
+Flooing first to my flat to pick up the rucksack with Dad's enchanted record player and 45's and then to Remus's place, we entered the room concealed by an invisibility spell before the sun set.
 The door had no interior handle and was charmed to remain closed from sunset to sunrise.
-When Remus had spent the hours alone, the room had been bare, with only the faint moonlight seeping in through the cracks in a boarded up window for illumination.
+When Remus had spent the hours alone, the room had been bare, with only the moonlight seeping in through the cracks in boarded up window for illumination.
 I'd transfigured a futon, not being fond of sleeping on the floor.
 Last month, Remus had added another decoration—a single red rose.
 I smiled to see a new rose gracing the vase placed beside the mattress.

-Entering the sound-proof chamber, I engaged an illumination orb to glow softly, to enable me to see when the light faded.
-I set up the record player and put on our song, Blue Moon.
+As we entered the sound-proof chamber, I engaged an illumination orb to glow softly and set up the record player.
+I put on our song, Blue Moon.
 His eyes seemed to shine, hearing the music.
 As naturally as breathing, I moved into his arms.
-Remus' scent was warm and male and sexy.
+Remus's scent was warm and male and sexy.
 Our slow dance soon became an embrace.
 I loved the way his mouth tasted and his body felt against mine.
 Sweet moments intensified.
 Kisses became deeper.
-I could feel his heart pounding along with mine.
 "I love you," I whispered, after a final caress.

 We'd agreed to not to rush intimacy, but it was still hard to leave his arms.
 Moving to the mattress and wrapping my arms around my knees, I watched Remus stand beneath the boarded over window, far below the small patch of moonlight.
-His smile became faint, and far away.
-Months ago, Remus had explained that ingesting Wolfsbane Potion enabled him to transform much like an Animagus would.
+Months ago, Remus had explained that taking Wolfsbane Potion enabled him to transform much like an Animagus would.
 He shifted into a wolf while retaining his human mind.
 I'd been entranced, watching the process that was very like my metamorphosing.
 It was magic, not the gruesome special effects of Muggle films.
 I was still captivated, watching every bit as raptly as that first time I saw him become a grey wolf.

-Petting any animal is soothing, and petting a wolf who was really my partner was even more so.
+Petting any animal was soothing, and petting a wolf who was really my partner was even more so.
 My eyes grew heavy.
-I yawned widely.
+I yawned.
 "Time for sleep, Wolfie."

 He growled half-heartedly.
 I giggled.
 "How furry you are."
 Dropping my voice, I answered for him, "The better to be your pillow, my dear."
 We lay down together on the mattress, my head resting on the soft fur of his side.
 Listening to his rapid, soothing heartbeat, I murmured, "Night, Remus."

 The next morning, I awoke to gentle fingers stroking my hair, currently the colour of silver tinsel.
 Secure in the knowledge that we'd both used Morning After strength Brushing/Flossing mints last night, I kissed Remus good morning.
 I made sure it was a very good morning.
-When the door to the secret room unlocked, I took my rose with me as we left the space.
+When the door to the secret room unlocked, I took my rose with me.
 Placing the vase on the table in the area that served a dual purpose as a reading/dining nook, I looked up in alarm when someone began pounding on the front door.
 Sirius would've let himself in.
 Remus picked up his wand and went to open the door.

 Uncle Morty, running an agitated hand through his salt and pepper spiky hair, looked past my partner to tell me, "There's a brawny Muggle by the name of Jimmy Durbin down at the Blue Moon.
-Seems your Gran gave him the direction."
-Exhaling heavily, he finished, "He won't leave until he talks to you."
+Seems your Gran gave him the direction, and Mr. Durbin won't leave until he talks to you."